 (C) generates excessive noise or traffic;

-(D) creates unsightly conditions visible from outside the dwelling;
+(D) creates unsightly conditions visible to an individual standing outside the dwelling;

 (E) creates an unreasonable source of annoyance to persons outside the lot; or